chrisnoonan98675/site/README.md

 	transform.2.find=((quux))
 	transform.2.replacement={% raw %}{{quux-transform-2}}{% endraw %}

-## Code blocks
+## Code blocks in Markdown files

-In Markdown, you can format a block of code by surrounding the block with [three backticks](https://help.github.com/articles/github-flavored-markdown/#fenced-code-blocks) (`).
-However, Jekyll doesn't consistently convert code blocks that are formatted this way.
-Instead, you must [indent each line in the block](http://daringfireball.net/projects/markdown/syntax#precode) at least four spaces.
+To format a block of code, indent each line by at least four spaces.

+Jekyll does not support formatting a block of code by surrounding it with [three backticks](https://help.github.com/articles/github-flavored-markdown/#fenced-code-blocks).

 ## Manual HTML anchors

-Jekyll does not correctly parse Markdown if an anchor is manually placed before a heading, as we have done in a few manuals (upgrade manual, Overthere manual, XLR manuals).
-For example, this Markdown:
+Do not manually insert HTML anchors directly above headings, like this:

       <a name="upgrade_to_450"></a>
       ### Upgrading to XL Deploy 4.5.0 ###

-Prevents "Upgrading to XL Deploy 4.5.0" from being rendered as a heading.
-The solution is to **not** create anchors manually.
-They will automatically be created based on the heading text.
+This prevents "Upgrading to XL Deploy 4.5.0" from being rendered as a heading.

+HTML anchors are automatically created for headings (h1, h2, h3, etc.).

 ## AsciiDoc